GovReady/govready-q/Schema.md

 	version: 1
 	instance-name: "Module for {{q1}}"

-The `type` field is set to `project` just when the Module is to be offered to users when they start a new Project.
+The `type` field is set to `project` just when the Module is to be offered to users when they start a new Project. (`system-project` is used for project-like modules that are system controlled and not offered to the user.)

 The `version` field is used only to force changes in the specification to be considered incompatible with any existing user answers (see Updating Modules).